BOB NOLAN: EARLY LIFE AND CAREER (1908 - 1931)

 (Photos courtesy of Jean Nolan Krygelski)

 Working conditions for women in Manitoba in the early 1900s were well defined.
 By law, a married woman with dependent children was not allowed to work away from home and children.
 To complicate matters, Winnipeg was experiencing labour problems and the Manitoba Government Telephone Company was involved.
 In the summer of 1916, Flora was forced to take the children to her husband's parents, Charles and Ella Jane Nobles, in Hatfield Point, New Brunswick.
-She intended to come back for them when she was better able to support them and when she said goodbye to them, she did not realize that she would never see her eldest son again.
+She intended to come back for them when she was better able to support them.
+When she said goodbye to them, she did not realize that she would never see her eldest son again.

 Note: According to McAlpine's Gazeteer (1904), Hatfield's Point was a farming settlement (with post office) in Kings County, Springfield Parish, NB.
 The nearest port of entry and banks were in St. John, all other connections were in Norton, 11 miles away.
 Norton (pop.
 250) contained 3 stores, 1 hotel, 1 sawmill, 1 grist mill, 1 carriage shop and 1 church.